 The research examined some outstanding cases concerning additives to market value in highway condemnation cases and delved into recent legislation materially affecting the law of eminent domain as it relates to just compensation.

-The final report was not published in the NCHRP report series; however, microfiche of the report may be purchased for \$4.00 prepaid from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+The final report was not published in the NCHRP report series; however, microfiche of the report may be purchased (see final page of this section for ordering information).